INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Instance-Aware BNN

 \subsection{Instance-aware PReLU}

 In recent works, additional activation functions such as ReLU and PReLU were used in BNNs for intermediate real-valued activations.
 ReActNet used additional learnable parameters for these PReLU layers (RPReLU) as well as the Sign layers (RSign) as shown in \cref{fig:structure_ori_and_mean}a.
 In addition to the INSTA-Th, we also propose replacing the learnable parameter (learnable shifts for x-axis) for RPReLU layers in ReActNet with instance-aware alternatives.
 We left the y-axis shift of RPReLU as it is. \cref{fig:structure}a shows the proposed \textbf{INSTA}nce-aware \textbf{PReLU} (\textbf{INSTA-PReLU}) which replaces the PReLU.
 In the INSTA-PReLU, we constrain the output range of $\beta E\CLB \Tilde{x}^3\CRB$.
 In case of the INSTA-Th, the output range was not important since the end layer of INSTA-Th was the Sign function.
-However, as the PReLU layer does not constraint its output, extremely large values from the cubic operation may cause an unrecoverable problem in the network.
-As a result, we used the additional tanh function to constraint the output of the $\beta E\CLB \Tilde{x}^3\CRB$ term.
+However, as the PReLU layer does not constrain its output, extremely large values from the cubic operation may cause an unrecoverable problem in the network.
+Therefore, we used the additional tanh function to constrain the output of the $\beta E\CLB \Tilde{x}^3\CRB$ term.
 The computation process of the modified PReLU layer is as follows:

 Here, $\gamma$ is a learnable slope parameter of the PReLU layer.
 We can further control the output range of $\beta E\CLB \Tilde{x}^3\CRB$ term by replacing the tanh($x$) function with the $c*$tanh($x/c$).
-We empirically found that $c$=3 is worked well, so we chose to use $3*$tanh($x/3$) for all other experiments.
-The effect of INSTA-PReLU and different output range will be discussed in \cref{section:ablation}.
+We empirically found that $c$=3 worked well, so we chose to use $3*$tanh($x/3$) for all other experiments.
+The effect of INSTA-PReLU will be discussed in \cref{section:component}.
 Meanwhile, the parameter $\alpha$ in INSTA-PReLU (\cref{eq:STAR-PR}) can also be replaced by the SE-like module similar to the case in the previous section.
 We call the module as \textbf{INSTA-PReLU}$^{\bm{+}}$.
 In the remainder of the paper, we refer to the proposed BNN model as \textbf{INSTA}nce-aware \textbf{BNN} (\textbf{INSTA-BNN}), which employs both INSTA-Th and INSTA-PReLU modules.